 Method 2: Create in Suite

-Create a flow directly within a suite:
+Create a flow directly within a suite:- Navigate to the Flows page

 - Expand a suite